 Learn about tools that will help you create your unique style

-Styling options that you can apply to objects in Lunacy include:
+Styling options that you can apply to layers in Lunacy include:

 - Fills (solid, gradient and image fills)

 - Inner shadows

 They appear in the Inspector when you select layer.
 A combination of styling options applied to a layer is called a layer style.
 You can save layer styles for further use (read here for details).

 You can apply styling options to all types of layers, except for technical ones (such as artboards, hotspots and slices).
 However, the only option applicable to group layers and components is the outer shadow.